Quantum graph models of quantum chaos: an introduction and some recent applications

-The relevance of time reversal invariance in random-matrix theory and quantum chaos has a long history which goes back to the three-fold way of Wigner and Dyson (see the textbook \cite{QSoC} and references therein).
+The relevance of time reversal invariance in random-matrix theory and quantum chaos has a long history which goes back to the three-fold way of Wigner and Dyson (see \cite{kieburg_2026} in this volume or the textbook \cite{QSoC} and references therein).
 For quantum graphs it can be formulated in terms of a symmetry of the quantum map \(\mathbf{U}(k)\): a quantum graph is \emph{time-reversal invariant} if there is diagonal unitary matrix \(\mathbf{G}\) such that

 where \(\mathbf{\Sigma}\) is the the matrix that changes the direction of a directed bond \(\mathbf{\Sigma}_{\me_\sigma \me'_{\sigma'}}= \delta_{\me_\sigma \me'_{-\sigma'}} \).
 The matrix \( \mathbf{G}_{\me_\sigma \me'_{\sigma'}} = \delta_{\me_\sigma \me'_{\sigma'}} e^{i \gamma_{\me_\sigma}} \) can be considered as a local gauge (a reference phase for each directed edge).
 Quantum graphs with Kirchhoff-Neumann and the more general \(\delta\)-type conditions that we have introduced here are all time-reversal invariant with the choice \( \mathbf{G}= \mathbf{T}(-k/2) \).
 In order to break time reversal symmetry in a quantum graph one either requires more general matching conditions or needs to add a magnetic field.
 Here we will continue to focus on the time reversal invariant case.
 For any trajectory \(\theta= \left( \me_{n\ \sigma_n}, \dots , \me_{0\, \sigma_0}\right)\) or periodic orbit \(p=\overline{ \me_{n\ \sigma_n}, \dots , \me_{1\, \sigma_1}}\) we may introduce their time reversed versions, denoted by \( \hat{\theta}= \left( \me_{0\ -\sigma_0}, \dots , \me_{n\, -\sigma_n}\right)\) and \(\hat{p}=\overline{\me_{1\ -\sigma_1}, \dots , \me_{n\, -\sigma_n}} \) which traverse the same bonds in the opposite order and direction.
 Time reversal invariance implies that for all periodic obits \(p\) its amplitudes is the same as the one of its time reversed partner \(A_p= A_{\hat{p}}\).